Selim Matar

-Selim Matar is an Iraqi-Swiss writer, historian, and public intellectual who is the founder and editor-in-chief of the journal Mesopotamia.
+Selim Matar (born 1956) is an Iraqi-Swiss writer, historian, and public intellectual who is the founder and editor-in-chief of the journal Mesopotamia.
 Much of his body of work meditates on the nature of Iraqi nationalism; his concepts and theories, centring on the "Identity of the Iraqi Nation", gave rise to the eponymous cultural movement that grew out of it.
 He is chiefly known for his works The Woman of the Flask and The Wounded Self.

 Biography

 Selim Matar was born in Baghdad in 1956 as the fourth of eight children to parents Matar (Note: Selim Matar was given a patronym from his father in lieu of a surname, as is common in Arabic naming conventions.
 Unique to Iraq, it lacks the ibn particle.
 Following his move to Switzerland, he adopted Matar as his formal surname.) and Wabria.
 Originally from Amarah in the southern Maysa governorate, his parents had moved to the capital before his birth and opened a bistro next to the Directorate of General Security, where the young Selim often worked after school.
 While delivering food and drinks in the Directorate, he would occasionally witness scenes of torture.
 Growing up in a poor Shia family in one of the city's richest neighbourhoods and attending a majority-Christian school, he had greater exposure to Western products and ideas than the norm for Baghadi youth at the time, leading him to embrace atheism and progressive ideas in his adolescence.

 After a brief stint in the Ba'ath student wing, he joined the Iraqi Communist Party as a teenager.
 His autobiography recounts it as a seminal moment: "The poor boy from the south whose dream was limited to being accepted by a family, however small, was suddenly part of this large international family made up of magnificent Europeans, blond, civilized and full of illustrious characters: Lenin, Marx, Engels, Mao, Castro as well as other intellectuals, scientists, politicians and activists."
 He initially worked as a civil servant to support his family before fleeing to Bulgaria in late 1978 on party orders after the communists, then part of the National Progressive Front with the ruling Ba'ath Party, became subject to a campaign of lethal repression by Saddam Hussein.